Sexual Harassment Lawyer

 Frequently Asked Questions

 It depends.
 If harassment is by a supervisor, the employer is strictly liable.
 If the harassment is by a co-worker, the employer is liable if the supervisor knew or should have known of the harassment and failed to take immediate and appropriate corrective action.
+For this reason, as we mentioned in the previous question's reply, inform your supervisor as soon as possible, not only for having a case, but more importantly for the reason of safety.

 No. There is opposite sex and same-sex sexual harassment.
 Both women and men are subjected to sexual harassment and may take action to protect their rights.